-Camera Installation Wizard Windows Users
+Windows Users

 Insert the Installation CD-ROM into your computer's optical drive to start the autorun program.

-Simply click Set up your Cloud Camera to go through the Setup Wizard, which will guide you step-by-step through the installation process from connecting your hardware to configuring your camera and registering it with your mydlink account.
+If the autorun program does not open, go to My Computer, browse to your CD drive, and double-click on the autorun.exe file.
+Once the wizard has started simply click Set up your Cloud Camera to go through the Setup Wizard, which will guide you step-by-step through the installation process from connecting your hardware to configuring your camera and registering it with your mydlink account.